 These are often overlooked.
 Make sure you collect the right documentation when adding new employees.
 Equally important is following protocol for terminated employees.
 While failure to remove a terminated employee from payroll is not fraud, controls will help you avoid the embarrassment of paying an employee after termination.

-concerns about payroll fraud in your organization, please call one of our
+If you have concerns about payroll fraud in your organization, please call one of our professionals today.